 Crab Creek Review Poetry Prize Guidelines

 $500 cash prize for a single poem.
-The winner and finalists will be published in the following volume of Crab Creek Review, and all entries will be considered for publication.
+The winner and finalists will be published in the following issue of Crab Creek Review, and all entries will be considered for publication.
+Deadline: May 15, 2018.

 Crab Creek Review Follows the Council of Literary Magazine and Presses Contest Code of Ethics